Koh Chang Travel Guide

 There is an array of accommodation options for visitors on the island, ranging from simple beach huts and bungalows to upmarket villas, suites and apartments.
 Daily flights from Bangkok, Phuket and Ko Samui arrive at the airport in Trat, from where ferries are available to Koh Chang.

-Most Koh Chang shops are located along the main road of each beach, offering an assortment of souvenirs, beachwear, paintings, CDs and DVDs and sunglasses.
+Most Koh Chang shops are located along the main road of each beach, offering an assortment of souvenirs, beachwear, paintings, and sunglasses.
 The main beaches, like White Sand Beach and Kai Bae Beach, also have shops such as Speedo and BSC.
 Klong Prao Beach has three villages and each village has its own shopping centre with small shops, convenience stores, tailors, banks and tour agents.

 There are a number of great restaurants on Koh Chang.
-White Sand Beach (Had Sai Khao) and Klong Prao Beach both have a few good Thai restaurants and interesting cafes, including vegetarian cuisine options.
+White Sand Beach (Had Sai Khao) and Klong Prao Beach both have a few good Thai restaurants and interesting cafés, including vegetarian cuisine options.
 Many beachside eateries are scttered around the island and something tasty is never too far away.
 Don't be scared of trying some street food, as this is often the cheapest and sometimes the best option for backpackers and budget travellers alike.